Our complete guide to horseback riding in Kyrgyzstan in 2025

 Leave a review

-Discovering nomadic games in Suusamyr with Temirkhan!
+Discover equestrian games in the Kegeti Gorge with Temirkhan!

 PROGRAM